-Manga Studio Debut 4 review
+Manga Studio Debut 4 full review

 Despite its name, Manga Studio Debut 4 isn’t just for aficionados of Japanese comics.
 It’s a tool for all budding graphic novelists, boasting a reduced toolset based on the professional comic strip creation tool Manga Studio EX.
 And although it’s not as powerful as its sibling, the tools provided are more than up to the task.